 Step 1: Get started on (or complete) your Precision Nutrition Certification.

-Again, ProCoach is only available to Precision Nutrition Certified pros.
+Again, ProCoach is only available to Precision Nutrition Certified professionals.

 Step 2: Sign up for ProCoach.

-We’ll be making more spots available to certified pros soon.
+We’ll be making more spots available soon.
 Click here to check out our next launch date.

-Step 3: Register your client(s) for the program.
+Step 3: Register your clients/patients for the program.

-This takes less than 30 seconds per client.
-The program immediately kicks off and gives your client access to their personal dashboard, from any device.
+This takes less than 30 seconds per person.
+The program immediately kicks off and gives your client/patient access to their personal dashboard, from any device.

 The program begins with an initial screening and assessment questionnaire.
-You can then review your client’s responses to get to know more about them and understand their goals.
+You can then review client/patient responses to get to know more about them and understand their goals.

 Step 5: Let the program run.